Who are the people behind Queen City Bistro?

 How did Queen City Bistro Start?

 Queen City Bistro started as a dream of John Allen and his wife Arianna Allen-Hawkes, who each came up through the ranks of the restaurant scene of Charlottesville, Va.
 Between them they have served thousands of guests, and worked hundreds, possibly thousands of events.
-Leveraging their experience in hospitality and restaurant management, they decided to start a restaurant and begin a grand adventure for both them and their family, Miriam and Julian, both pictured above.
+Leveraging their experience in hospitality and restaurant management, they decided to start a restaurant and begin a grand adventure for both them and their family, Miriam, Julian, and now little Benjamin.
 For months they hunted for the perfect location - a place where the menu and staff would become the heartbeat of a house of welcome for any who would come.
-He could think of no place better than Beverley Street in Staunton, VA.
+They could think of no place better than Beverley Street in Staunton, VA.

 This vision came to life with the help of many committed, generous, collaborative friendships that had been formed over years in the industry.
 Help came from all sides as he and his wife Arianna worked to manifest their dream, aiding in everything from pulling bent nails to building cocktails.
 As they worked, the joy of that vision shone like a beacon for newcomers - now called friends, colleagues, and honored guests.